stepanataccolade/docsv2/sources/ci_configure.md

 To send HipChat notifications, you will need to do the following:

+1. **Add HipChat Integration in the UI**:
+     - Go to the 'Settings' tab of your subscription.
+     - Under the 'Integrations' section, click the 'Add Integration' button.
+     - In the dropdown of the 'Account Integrations' field, select 'HipChat'.
-1. **Configure HipChat Integration**: Go to the 'Settings' tab of your project & under the Integrations section, click the 'Select notification integration' dropdown.
-If you have created the HipChat integration before, it'll show up as an option in the dropdown.
+     - If you have created the HipChat integration before, it'll show up as an option in the dropdown.
 Select the HipChat integration and go directly to step 2.
-    - If this is the first time, click the 'Create Integration' option.
+    - If HipChat does not show up in the list of dropdowns, click the '+Add interation' option.
-    - In the 'New Notification Integration' section, select 'HipChat' from the 'Master Integration' dropdown.
-    - Give a name to your HipChat integration.
+    - Add the HipChat integration.
+[Access instructions here for help](int_notifications/#hipchat-notifications).
-    - Provide a HipChat API access token.
-    - Click 'Save Integration'.
-    - If you want to view the list of all integrations configured for your subscription, [access instructions here](ci_projects.md#enabling-integrations).

 2. **Add the following in your shippable.yml**: